sjentsch/lsjDocs/Ch08/Ch08_Estimation_3.rst

 Now suppose that I decided to keep going in this fashion, replicating this “five IQ scores” experiment over and over again.
 Every time I replicate the experiment I write down the sample mean.
-Over time, I’d be amassing a new data set, in which every experiment generates a single data point.
+Over time, I would be amassing a new data set, in which every experiment generates a single data point.
 The first 10 observations from my data set are the sample means listed in :numref:`tab-replications`, so my data set starts out like this: